learlab/learlab.github.io/index.md

 We make tools that help researchers analyze language data.
 We also endeavour to share our computer code in a clearly explained and reproducible format.

 {%
-  include link.html
+  include button.html
-  link="tools"
+  link="projects"
-  text="Browse our tools"
+  text="Browse our projects"
-  icon="fas fa-arrow-right"
+  icon="fa-solid fa-arrow-right"
   flip=true
+  style="bare"
 %}
-{:.center}

 {% endcapture %}

 {%